devpi/devpi/doc/userman/devpi_commands.rst

                            validation.
 If it does not exist, a random secret is generated on start up and used subsequently.
                            [{serverdir}/.secret]
-      --bottleserver TYPE  bottle server class, tries 'eventlet', then 'wsgiref' if set to 'auto' (default) [auto]
+      --upgrade-state      upgrade server state if possible.
-      --debug              run wsgi application with debug logging --export PATH        export devpi-server database state into PATH.
-This will export all users, all indices (except root/pypi), release files and test results.
-Documentation is NOT dumped at this point because it cannot be tied to a particular version.
+      --export PATH        export devpi-server database state into PATH.
+This will export all users, indices (except root/pypi), release files, test results and documentation.
-      --import PATH        import devpi-server database from PATH where PATH is a directory which was created by an --export operation of a prior devpi-server run (possibly earlier version).
+      --import PATH        import devpi-server database from PATH where PATH is a directory which was created by a 'devpi-server --export PATH' operation, using the same or an earlier devpi- server version.
+Note that you can only import into a fresh server state directory (positional argument to devpi-server).
-                           You can only import into a fresh server state directory which you can set via serverdir
+      --passwd USER        set password for user USER (interactive) --serverdir DIR      directory for server data.
+By default, $DEVPI_SERVERDIR is used if it exists, otherwise the default is '~/.devpi/server'

     background server:
       --start              start the background devpi-server